 While uShip offers a wide variety of shipping service providers to choose from, it’s a good idea to get quotes from multiple car shipping companies. uShip charges carriers a service fee at checkout to book shipments through its platform, so you may be able to find cheaper prices by getting quotes directly from an auto transporter.
 We recommend checking out Montway Auto Transport and AmeriFreight.

 Montway Auto Transport: Best Provider

 Montway Auto Transport is a car shipping broker with an established network of over 15,000 carriers, which Montway’s team personally vets.
 Customers can get door-to-door and expedited service with open or enclosed trucks.
-Montway Auto Transport has an A+ rating with accreditation from the BBB, and it’s known for its friendly service.
-After a thorough Montway Auto Transport review, we gave the company a 9.0 out of 10.0-point rating and named it the Best Provider overall.
+Montway Auto Transport has an A+ rating and accreditation from the BBB, and it’s known for its friendly service.
+After a thorough Montway Auto Transport review, we gave the company a 9.0 out of 10.0-star rating and named it the Best Provider overall.

 AmeriFreight: Best for Discounts

 If you’re looking for an affordable car shipping quote, it’s a good idea to reach out to AmeriFreight.
 Established in 2004, the highly regarded broker holds an A+ rating and accreditation from the BBB.
 AmeriFreight offers the best selection of discounts, including some for military and medical personnel, students and return customers.
 In our review of the best car shipping companies, we gave AmeriFreight 9.0 out of 10.0 stars and named it Best for Discounts.